osenn15/DS202-Final-Project/README.md

 It is important to note that while the survey does not differentiate between type 1 and type 2 diabetes the vast majority of diabetes cases are type 2.
-According to the CDC “More than 38 million Americans have diabetes (about 1 in 10), and about 90% to 95% of them have type 2 diabetes.”
+According to the Centers for Disease Control and Prevention, “More than 38 million Americans have diabetes (about 1 in 10), and about 90% to 95% of them have type 2 diabetes.”
 While it is possible to have a genetic predisposition to diabetes, type 2 is usually preventable through lifestyle choices.

 #### Questions to be addressed